aosabook/500lines/pedometer/chapter.md

 The problem, at first glance, looked straightforward.
 However, the real world and real people threw a few curve balls our way.
 Let's recap how we solved the problem:

 1. We started with total acceleration, $(x(t), y(t), z(t))$.
-2. We used a low-pass filter to split total acceleration into user acceleration, $(x_{u}(t), y_{u}(t), z_{u}(t))$, and gravitational acceleration, $(x_{g}(t), y_{g}(t), z_{g}(t))$.
+2. We used a low-pass filter to split total acceleration into user acceleration $(x_{u}(t), y_{u}(t), z_{u}(t))$ and gravitational acceleration $(x_{g}(t), y_{g}(t), z_{g}(t))$.
 3. We took the dot product of $(x_{u}(t), y_{u}(t), z_{u}(t))$ and $(x_{g}(t), y_{g}(t), z_{g}(t))$ to obtain the user acceleration in the direction of gravity, $a(t)$.
 4. We used a low-pass filter again to remove the high-frequency component of $a(t)$, removing noise.
 5. We used a high-pass filter to cancel the low-frequency component of $a(t)$, removing slow peaks.
 6. We set a threshold to ignore short peaks.
 7. We used hysteresis to avoid double-counting steps with bumpy peaks.

 As software developers in a training or academic setting, we may have been presented with a perfect signal and asked to write code to count the steps in that signal.
 While that may have been an interesting coding challenge, it wouldn't have been something we could apply in a live situation.
-We saw that in a reality with gravity and people thrown into the mix, the problem was a little more complex.
+We saw that in a reality, with gravity and people thrown into the mix, the problem was a little more complex.
 We used mathematical tools to address the complexities, and were able to solve a real-world problem.
 It's time to translate our solution into code.

+XXX STOPPED HERE
 # Diving Into Code

 Our goal for this chapter is to create a web application in Ruby that accepts accelerometer data, parses, processes, and analyzes it, and returns the number of steps taken, the distance traveled, and the elapsed time.

 # Preliminary Work

 Our solution requires us to filter our time series several times.
 Rather than peppering filtering code throughout our program, it makes sense to create a class that takes care of the filtering, and if we ever need to enhance or modify it, we'll only ever need to change that one class.
-This strategy is called *separation of concerns*, a commonly-used design principle which promotes splitting a program into numerous distinct pieces, where every piece has one primary concern.
+This strategy is called *separation of concerns*, a commonly used design principle which promotes splitting a program into distinct pieces, where every piece has one primary concern.
 It's a beautiful way to write clean, maintainable code that's easily extensible.
 We'll revisit this idea several times throughout the chapter.

 Let's dive into the filtering code, contained in, logically, a `Filter` class.